 Prices may change a bit, so it is advisable to double-check with the MTA Fare Calculator.

-How to Buy Ticket
+How to Buy Ticket at LIRR Jamaica

 Jamaica to Grand Central tickets can be bought through the MTA eTix app, station ticket machines, or agent-operated ticket booths.
 The eTix app is a convenient phone purchase, with machines accepting cash and credit cards.
-It is advisable to buy in advance to save by not paying onboard higher prices.
+It is advisable to buy in advance to save by not paying the onboard higher prices.

 From JFK Airport to Grand Central